On August 27th 2022, embark on an unforgettable trekking challenge in Pakistan and help Imran Khan Cancer Appeal save lives.

 This sum does not cover the cost of flights to Pakistan.
 With international challenges, we find that participants often fly in from different parts of the world, and prefer to book their own flights or extend their holiday beyond the trek.

-Please do insure you inform us of your preferred option when registering.
+Please do ensure you inform us of your preferred option when registering.
 The full sum of your minimum fundraising target must be raised 2 months before the challenge commences.

 About the Pakistan Trekking Challenge

-A region of breathtaking nature, Gilgit-Baltistan is home to Fairy Meadows, Nanga Parbat Mountain and Rush Lake.
-All these locations will be on our route as we make our way to our final destination at Rush Peak.
+A region of breathtaking nature, Gilgit-Baltistan is home to Fairy Meadows, Nanga Parbat and Mount Rakaposhi.
+All these locations will be on our route as we make our way to our final destination at Hunza Valley after our descent form Diran base camp.
 This trek will be truly unforgettable, involving days of walking through sublime landscapes and nights of bonding with fellow adventurers over warm food.

 Fairy Meadows: Locally known as Joot, Fairy Meadows is a grassland near the base of Nanga Parbat Mountain, at an altitude of 3250 metres above sea level.
 Fairy Meadows was named thus by German trekkers who fell in love with its enchanting, natural beauty.